 Towels: if you’re going to take a bath you’re going to need a towel, and more than one might be handy depending on where and how you are taking your sponge bath.

-If you are at your home or any other structure and don’t have the benefit of a bathtub to sponge off, lying a towel down on the ground will provide grip for safety and help prevent a big mess.
+If you are at your home or any other structure and don’t have the benefit of a bathtub to sponge off, lying a towel down on the ground will provide a grip for safety and help prevent a big mess.

 Mat (optional): purely optional, but a bath mat that provides absorption and traction can be substituted for a towel whenever you are sponging off on a smooth surface or inside a structure.

-Bath chair (optional): for infirm, injured or elderly bathers a bath chair is just the ticket for providing extra assurance, comfort and convenience when sponge bathing.
+Bath chair (optional): for infirm, injured, or elderly bathers a bath chair is just the ticket for providing extra assurance, comfort and convenience when sponge bathing.

 This could be an actual shower or bathtub chair, but even something like a cheap outdoor plastic chair can work in a pinch.

-Basically anything that will shed water and dry quickly is adequate to the task.
+Basically, anything that will shed water and dry quickly is adequate to the task.
 Just make sure it is strong enough to support the person sitting in it!

 That’s it!
 Pretty simple, huh?
 Now let’s get into how to use these supplies to give yourself a good washin’!

 Wherever you are taking your sponge bath, make sure you have enough room to maneuver, enough room to set down your containers of water, and are reasonably protected against spills, and slips.